• Skip to primary navigation

 Long eye relief makes these binoculars highly desirable for people who wear glasses.
 The eye cups are sturdy and comfortable.
 The only thing that feels less reliable are the little hinge tabs for the lens caps.

-The best 12×50 binoculars for bird watching – color rendition
+Best 12×50 binoculars – color rendition

 Main Features of the Leica Ultravid HD Plus 12×50 binoculars